 The granulate ambrosia beetle (Xylosandrus crassiusculus), formerly the Asian ambrosia beetle, was first found in the United States in 1974 on peach trees near Charleston, South Carolina.
 The native range of the granulate ambrosia beetle is probably tropical and subtropical Asia.
-The beetle is globally present in countries such as equatorial Africa, Asia, China, Guinea, Hawaii, India, Japan, New South Pacific, Southeast Indonesia, Sri Lanka, and the United States.
-In the United States, this species has spread along the lower Piedmont region and coastal plain to East Texas, Florida, Louisiana, and North Carolina.
-Populations were found in Oregon and Virginia in 1992, and in Indiana in 2002.
+The beetle is globally present in countries such as equatorial Africa, Asia, China, Guinea, Hawaii, India,

 Adult granulate ambrosia beetle

-Photograph courtesy of Paul M. Choate, University of

-Florida (Atkinson et al. 2011)
+Photograph courtesy of Paul M. Choate, University of Florida (Atkinson et al. 2011)